Peanut butter: the rocket pocket of sport nutrition

 from the anti-inflammatory unsaturated fat intake.
 Peanut butter also provides a great

-• For managing blood sugar levels: Peanut butter is a relatively low-carbohydrate food
+source of protein, which is essential for building and repairing muscles. - For managing blood sugar levels: Peanut butter is a relatively low-carbohydrate food

 that contains good fats, protein, and essential fibers.
 Because of these qualities,